Kirk Phillips

-Kirk Douglas Phillips (born July 31, 1960) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
-He played college football at the University of Tulsa.
+Kirk Douglas Phillips (born July 31, 1960) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
+He played college football for the Tulsa Golden Hurricane.

 Early life

 Phillips attended Spiro High School.
 He played as a halfback and received All-state honors as a senior.

 He accepted a football scholarship from the University of Tulsa.
 He was converted into a wide receiver and played on run oriented offenses.
 As a sophomore, he was named a starter and was second on the team with 13 receptions for 264 yards (20.3-yard avg.).

 As a junior, he was a backup, tallying 5 receptions for 75 yards (15-yard avg.).
 As a senior, he led the team with 18 receptions for 374 yards (20.8-yard avg.) and one touchdown, while receiving All-MVC honors.
 He finished his college career with 40 receptions for 760 yards (19-yard avg.) and 2 touchdowns.